Aephia/squads-v4-buddylink/README.md

 To set up a local testserver, follow these steps:

 1. Install the Solana CLI tools if you haven't already.
 Go to https://docs.solana.com/cli/install-solana-cli-tools for instructions
-2. navigate to a suitable folder/directory and run the following in this order:
+2. Navigate to a suitable folder/directory and run the following in this order:
-3. `solana program dump --url mainnet-beta BUDDYtQp7Di1xfojiCSVDksiYLQx511DPdj2nbtG9Yu5 buddylink.so`
+3. Run `solana program dump --url mainnet-beta BUDDYtQp7Di1xfojiCSVDksiYLQx511DPdj2nbtG9Yu5 buddylink.so`
 You should now see "Wrote program to buddylink.so"
-4. `solana program dump --url mainnet-beta SQDS4ep65T869zMMBKyuUq6aD6EgTu8psMjkvj52pCf squads.so`
+4. Run `solana program dump --url mainnet-beta SQDS4ep65T869zMMBKyuUq6aD6EgTu8psMjkvj52pCf squads.so`
 You should now see "Wrote program to squads.so"
 3. Run `solana-test-validator --bpf-program BUDDYtQp7Di1xfojiCSVDksiYLQx511DPdj2nbtG9Yu5 buddylink.so --bpf-program SQDS4ep65T869zMMBKyuUq6aD6EgTu8psMjkvj52pCf squads.so --reset`